New York State Student Aid

 - Be a matriculated undergraduate student with full-time enrollment in a degree program

 - Meet degree applicability requirements each semester.
 For information about these requirements, visit our webpage here.

 How to apply for TAP

 • Complete and submit the Free Application for Federal Student Aid (FAFSA).

-- Every semester, if awarded, an actual TAP will show as a credit on the bill, viewable on Quikpay.
-However, in order for the TAP funds to pay, your eligibility must be certified.
-This typically occurs during the 5th week of classes every semester.
+- Every semester, if awarded, an actual TAP will show as a credit on the bill, viewable on QuikPay.
+However, in order for the TAP funds to pay, your eligibility must be certified by the institution every semester.
+This typically occurs around the 5th week of classes.

 - If your TAP is certified and you are owed a refund, you will receive an e-mail from Student Accounts indicating that your TAP funds have been received and your refund is available.
 This typically occurs around the 6th week of classes every semester after certification is complete.

 - If your TAP is not certified, you will be notified.
 You will also no longer receive credit on your bill for TAP, which may create an account balance.
 If you have questions regarding why you were decertified, please contact our office.
 Otherwise, you will have to contact Student Accounts to resolve any outstanding account balance that may have resulted.